We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 After our packrafting trip in Finnish Lapland we drove with our car up North to Norway towards the Arctic Sea.
 This was the first time for me in Norway and I really enjoyed the scenery.
 Coming from Central Europe, I found Southern Finland – where I live since 10 years – already quite remote.
 Northern Norway however felt really far away.

 The border between Finland and Norway is nothing special.
 There was a custom office but no passport control.
 I jumped out of the car as I always wanted to walk over the Finnish – Norwegian border.

 Next to the street was also a border stone.
-Similar ones can also be found in the nature where there are no streets.
+Similar ones can also be found in nature where there are no streets.

-After the border we stopped at a Skoltefossen waterfall at the Näätämo river where we took a few pictures.
+After the border, we stopped at a Skoltefossen waterfall at the Näätämo river where we took a few pictures.

 We stopped at Neiden Kroa where we had a sandwich and tea.
-A sandwich with meat and coffee was about 10 EUR and a cheese sandwich with tea was about 6 EUR which was also quite reasonable priced Even so the cheese sandwich was nothing special.
+A sandwich with meat and coffee was about 10 EUR and a cheese sandwich with tea was about 6 EUR which was also quite reasonably priced Even so the cheese sandwich was nothing special.

 Our next stop was Neiden where we visited a wooden church which has been built in 1902 and offers space to 155 people.

 The interior of the church was quite simple but with fine details.

 The altar of the church.
 The chandelier was made in Helsinki.
 Probably an indication that Finnish culture had a strong influence in this area.

 On the way to Kirkenes we stopped and climbed up a rock where we enjoyed a breathtaking view over the Fjord and the Øvre Pasvik National Park.